fhawas87/CS_Projects/README.md

 3. Count 4-Cycles

-For a given convex polyhedron determinate the number of 4-vertex cycles in the graph formed by the spatial diagonals of the polyhedron.
+For a given convex polyhedron determinate the number of 4-vertex cycles in the graph formed by the space diagonals of the polyhedron.

 4. Tarzan ( TSP )